Mtell: Aiding Operational Excellence in Asset Intensive Industries

 LNS Research details the offerings of General Electric's Asset Performance Management (APM) Solution, pulled from the LNS APM Solution Selection...

-LNS Research explores individual Asset Performance Management (APM) vendors from the new APM Solutions Selection Guide.
+LNS Research explores Assetpoint as part of the new Asset Performance Management (APM) Solution Selection Guide.

 The Industrial Transformation and Operational Excellence Blog is an informal environment for our analysts to share thoughts and insights on a range of technology and business topics.